 We cannot look into debt individually by ignoring a country’s capacity to pay it back.
 If I use my credit card and borrow $60,000 but only make $40,000, my capacity to pay back is very low.
 If I make $100,000, I can pay back easy and I can borrow more.
 That’s why debt to GDP ratios are important indicators of a nation’s ability to pay back its debts.

-On our article on global debt, we gave some studies of good and bad ratios, of limits not to be crossed (like 90%) and the reasons why.
+On our article on the slippery road of national debt, we gave some studies of good and bad ratios, of limits not to be crossed (like 90%) and the reasons why.
 Bottom line is that passing a critical threshold (say its 90% for the sake of argument), the growth output for every dollar I borrow is hindered, to the point of making no difference.
 For example, at 30% debt/GDP, for every $1 dollar I borrow, I could have a hypothetical output of $1.30.
 So my borrowed dollar has been put to good use.
 For every percentage increase in the debt/GDP (40,50,60%) this output goes down to $1.20, $1,10, $1.00.
 Passed 90%, the $1 I borrow produces $0.95 (less than what I borrowed) and it doesn’t get any better moving forward.
-You see where this is going with Japan, Australia and Venezuela at 260%, Singapore at 170%, Greece at 166%, Italy at 140%, the US at 124%, France at 110% and many more above the 90% threshold.
+You see where this is going with debt-to-GDP ratios of Japan, Australia and Venezuela at 260%, Singapore at 170%, Greece at 166%, Italy at 140%, the US at 124%, France at 110% and many more above the 90% threshold (as of the time writing this article).

 The information provided is strictly for informational use and is not meant in any way to be construed as investment advice.
 One should seek expert advice, as all investment strategies involve risk of loss.